Discovering the Causes of IBD

-Basic science is supported by a solid foundation of funding from the National Institutes of Health, pharmaceutical companies and private foundations.
+Our research is supported by funding from the National Institutes of Health, pharmaceutical companies and private foundations.

 Teams working under the leadership of Kathrin Michelsen, PhD, have developed in vivo and in vitro modeling systems to define the biologic consequences of IBD-associated genetic variations.
-With these techniques, they are furthering their discovery that the gene TNFSF15 and the protein it encodes, TL1A, are not only master regulators of intestinal inflammation.
-At present, they are investigating the role of TNFSF15/TL1A in Paneth cell and epithelial cell function and the development of severe disease phenotypes and forms of IBD characterized by complications such as fibrostenosis.
+With these techniques, the Michelsen Lab is furthering the discovery that the gene TNFSF15 and the protein it encodes, TL1A, are not only master regulators of intestinal inflammation.
+At present, the team is investigating the role of TNFSF15/TL1A in Paneth cell and epithelial cell function, and the development of severe disease phenotypes and forms of IBD characterized by complications such as fibrostenosis.

-Dr. Stephan Targan's team, including Maninder Sidhu, PhD, has shown that TL1A levels can influence regulatory cells, leading to either a proregulatory or a protective mucosal environment.
-Work in the IBIRI labs on TL1A has led to human testing of blocking this protein as a treatment for IBD.
-In addition, this team is investigating T cell subsets, such as T follicular helper (Tfh)-like cells, which are particularly aggressive in patients with certain gene variations.
-Understanding the essential regulatory mechanisms of highly aggressive T cell populations' highly aggressive T cells may suggest novel approaches for managing the subsets of IBD patients in which inflammation is caused by these T cells.
+Dr. Stephan Targan, the Feintech Family Chair in Inflammatory Bowel Disease, and the Targan Lab team have shown that TL1A levels can influence regulatory cells, leading to either a proregulatory or a protective mucosal environment.
+Work in the IBDI labs on TL1A has led to human testing of blocking this protein as a treatment for IBD.
+In addition, the Targan Lab is investigating T-cell subsets, such as T follicular helper (Tfh)-like cells, which are particularly aggressive in patients with certain gene variations.
+Understanding the essential regulatory mechanisms of highly aggressive T-cell populations' highly aggressive T- cells may suggest novel approaches for managing the subsets of IBD patients in which inflammation is caused by these T-cells.

-All IBIRI investigators are engaged in the effort to discover and define the relationships between a set of IBD associated serum autoantibodies with genetic other biological markers and severity and disease behavior.
-Such information contributes to the ability to identify distinct clinical subgroups from within ulcerative colitis and Crohn's disease, which is essential for tailoring existing treatments for individual patient needs.
-We already have discovered that combinations of serum and other markers, along with genetic profiles, can predict prognosis and treatment outcomes, disease natural history, response to treatments and potential need for surgery.
-Knowing the implications of these markers in relation to the underlying disease process will enable identification of the IBD type most likely to benefit from new drugs being tested for use in IBD and avoid subjecting patients to treatment with strong medications from which they are unlikely to benefit.
+All IBDI investigators seek to discover and define the relationships between a set of IBD-associated autoantibodies in serum with other biological markers (e.g., genes) and disease severity or behavior.
+Such information contributes to the ability to identify distinct clinical subgroups from within patients with ulcerative colitis and Crohn's disease, which is essential for tailoring existing treatments for the needs of individual patients.
+We have already discovered that combinations of markers in serum and elsewhere, along with genetic profiles, can predict prognosis and treatment outcomes, disease natural history, response to treatments and the need for surgery.
+Understanding the implications of these markers for IBD will enable identification of disease subtypes most likely to benefit from new drugs, and prevent patients from receiving strong medications from which they are unlikely to benefit.

-Robert Barrett, PhD, and his laboratory are using human intestinal organoid technology to learn more about the mechanisms underpinning inflammatory bowel disease (IBD).
+Robert Barrett, PhD, and his laboratory team are using human intestinal organoid technology to learn more about the mechanisms underpinning inflammatory bowel disease (IBD).
 The current research focus of the Barrett Lab is developing a personalized model of intestinal fibrosis, which is a common and potentially serious complication of IBD.
-This fibrosis model involves directing induced pluripotent stem cells (iPSCs), generated from affected IBD patients, to form human intestinal organoids and subsequently determining their responses to cytokines associated with this complication.
-Small microengineered Chip technology will be used to examine how microbes and cell-cell interactions play a role in this process.
+This fibrosis model involves directing induced pluripotent stem cells (iPSCs), generated from affected IBD patients, to form human intestinal organoids and subsequently determine their responses to cytokines associated with this complication.
+Small, microengineered chip technology will be used to examine how microbes and cell-cell interactions play a role in this process.

 Have Questions or Need Help?